jeremenichelli/personal-site/posts/2020-05-12-a-progressive-search-experience-in-next.md

 A button alone does nothing without JavaScript, like in the first code example.

-In the second one things are different, users have the ability to submit by clicking and even by using a keyboard, all without writing a single line of code on the client.
+In the second one things are different, users have the ability to submit by clicking and even by using a keyboard.
+More importantly, we moved from an inert application to one that actually _does_ something, all without a single line of code on the client.

-We moved from an inert application to one that actually _does_ something and with better accessibility.

-Right now our application does one thing, after the user submits the page refreshes but now with the search value appended to the URL, which gives back the control on the server side.
+Right now our application does one thing, after the user submits the page refreshes but now with the search value appended to the URL, which gives us back the control on the server side.

 We can see now the importance of the _name_ and _action_ attributes.

 ## Fetching the search data

-After the search submission, a page request hits the server.
+After a search submission, a page request hits the server.
 There we can inspect the new parameters in the URL to know what data to fetch.

 For this we are going to use a method called `getInitialProps` provided by [Next](//nextjs.org), really convenient as it runs on each page request but also on route changes, useful to enhance the experience for users with JavaScript.